-The Law School's Program for International Law and Development provides financial and logistics support to students interested in public service internships in a developing country: either Cambodia or Namibia.
-The program is co-directed by Prof. Nick Rine (Cambodia) and Prof. Steve Gray (Namibia).
+The Law School's Program for International Law and Development provides financial and logistics support to students interested in public service internships in a developing country: most recently Cambodia or Namibia.
+The program is overseen by the Center for International and Comparative Law and faculty with well-established in-country relationships.
 A summer internship in either Cambodia or Namibia offers the opportunity to see and participate in the rebuilding of a society from the ground up.
 A number of organizations which are at work on various aspects of this building process are in a position to accept students to work with them as legal interns.

 NamibiaWith a relatively peaceful transition, Namibia gained independence from colonial South Africa in 1990, setting aside an oppressive apartheid system and replacing it with a constitutional democracy.
 Since then Namibia has seen steady and peaceful development of law, governance and society.
 Namibia is perfectly situated for a short-term summer internship with stable government, well developed infrastructure, diverse cultures and English as the official language.
 Namibia also has one of the most diverse and breathtaking landscapes in sub-Saharan Africa.